-I have been practising yoga for probably close to a decade and started it as a way of supporting my other fitness activities – particularly dancing and long-distance running.
+I have been practising yoga for probably over a decade and started it as a way of supporting my other fitness activities and general love of moving and challenging myself – at the time I particularly loved dancing (attempting to) and long-distance running.

-My original drive to do yoga was – to be honest – fairly devoid of any spiritual drive or desire to be more mindful.
+My original drive to do yoga was – to be honest – fairly lacking of any fully acknowledged spiritual drive or desire to be more mindful.
 I saw it as a way be bendy and toned and the mid-20-something me probably admired the bodies of celebrities and their chat of hours of ashtanga yoga every day.

 I started practising waaay before the emergence of Instagram and the carefully crafted photo shoots… but there was probably still something about the way yoga poses looked that was part of the initial appeal.

-Underneath all that, I think there was a not-quite-fully acknowledged desire for stillness and peace that was lacking in my life as a journalist juggling a multitude of deadlines and the general dramas of life.
+Underneath all that, there was a not-quite-fully realised desire for stillness, peace and sense of transcendence that was lacking in my life as a journalist juggling a multitude of deadlines, mounting levels of anxiety and the general dramas of life.

 I found that I really loved the ritual of the class, the flowing sequences of vinyasa yoga, the way a class can move in unison and bit-by-bit you end up just concentrating on the moves, the lines, the breath, the teacher’s voice and there was no more room in your head to think about anything that you had been worried about before.
 By the time I reached savasana, I felt like I had been put back together and felt more capable of facing the world.